permissionBRICK/DisableSteamGameUpdate/README.md

 > python .\block_game_update --auto

 This will automatically fix the manifest files to the newest versions for all games that you have enabled blocking for.

-**Warning: The Auto command, as well as the regular command via --appid will kill steam.exe if it is running, to avoid steam from changing the manifest once the readonly flag is removed.
-If you want to avoid corrupting downloads, either close steam or make sure no downloads or games are running when you run this command.**
+It will not take effect until you restart steam.

 If you wish to update the game again, run